DiscreteMaths/DM04-Functions/Tableau-EWalsh.md

 ###Tableau Code Examples

-- Ceiling Command: Rounds a number to nearest integer of equal or greater value.
+- **Ceiling Command**: Rounds a number to nearest integer of equal or greater value.

 <pre><code>CEILING(number)</code></pre>

-- Degrees Command: Converts a given number in radians to degrees.
+- **Degrees Command**: Converts a given number in radians to degrees.

  <pre><code>DEGREES(number)</code></pre>

-- Exponential Command: Returns e raised to the power of the givern number.
+- **Exponential Command**: Returns e raised to the power of the givern number.

 <pre><code>EXP(number)</code></pre>

-- Floor Command: Rounds a number to the nearest integer of equal or lesser value.
+- **Floor Command**: Rounds a number to the nearest integer of equal or lesser value.

 <pre><code>FLOOR(number)</code></pre>